banks/aacl/README.md

 A rule is defined using the `grant()` function described below:

 **AACL::grant(mixed $role, string $resource_id, string $action = NULL, string $condition = NULL)**

 Params:

 -  **$role**

 	Can be either a `Model_Role` object or a string role name.
 This is the role that the rule applies to.

 -  **$resource_id**

-	A string identifying the resource the rule applies to. note that dots in resource IDs indicate a level or specificity and can be used to define general rules.
+	A string identifying the resource the rule applies to.
+Note that dots in resource IDs indicate a level or specificity.
 	For example, `m:post.34` would grant access to Model_Post object with id 34, `m:post` would grant access to all post objects.
 	The wildcard `*` can also be used (alone) to match any resource.
-This will grant the role in question comeplte access to everything though so is probably only going to be used for at most one role per application!
+This will grant the role in question complete access to everything though so is probably only going to be used, at most, for only one role per application!

 -  **$action**

 	Specifies a specific action of that resource which may be accessed.
-For example if role is `m:post` and action is 'delete', access will be granted to delete any post object.
+For example if role is `m:post` and action is `delete`, access will be granted to delete any post object.
-	If the action is NULL or does not exist (i.e. is not returned by the resource's acl_actions() method) then all actions for the resource will be matched by the rule.
+	If the action is NULL or does not exist (i.e. is not returned by the resource's acl_actions() method) then access will be granted for any action on the resource.

 -  **$conditions**

 	Specifies a condition of the resource which must be met to allow access.
-For example, `AACL::grant('login', 'm:post', 'edit', 'is_author');` allows access to edit a post to any user *provided* that they are the post's author.
-If the condition passed doesn't match a valid condition returned by `$resource->acl_conditions()` then the rule will NEVER match!
+For example, `AACL::grant('login', 'm:post', 'edit', 'is_author');` allows any user access to edit a post *provided* that they are the post's author.
+If the condition string passed doesn't match a valid condition returned by `$resource->acl_conditions()` then the rule will NEVER match!

 To grant access to multiple (but not all) actions of a resource, multiple rules should be used.
 For example: